What is Fabry disease?

 Talk with your doctor about Fabry disease

 If you are experiencing symptoms that resemble Fabry disease or are not sure of the cause of your kidney disease, or have a family member living with Fabry disease, it is important to talk to your doctor and consider getting tested.
 Download our helpful guide to get the conversation started.

 It is difficult to know if you have Fabry disease by looking at symptoms alone.
-Some of them you can see and feel, while some are silent.
-Also, symptoms can vary from person to person, even within families; some people may have only one symptom while others from the same family may have many of them.
-Fabry disease symptoms can range from mild to severe and can be different depending on your age.
-Sometimes, people do not even know they have it until they have serious health problems such as stroke, heart attack, or kidney failure.
+Some symptoms you can see and feel, while some are silent.
+Also, symptoms can vary from person to person, even within families; some people may have only one symptom while others from the same family may have many.
+Fabry disease symptoms can range from mild to severe and can be different depending on your age and whether you are male or female.
+Sometimes, people do not even know they have it until they have serious health problems such as stroke, heart problems, or kidney failure.

 Symptoms of Fabry disease can include:

 - Kidney problems (protein in the urine, kidney disease)

 - Skin lesions (spots on the skin)

 - Abnormal pattern of lines on your cornea (the outer layer of the eye)

 - Frequent fevers

 - Being sensitive to hot and cold temperatures